Your Right to a Free Annual Credit Report

-Under federal law, you are entitled to a free credit report every 12 months from each of the three major credit bureaus—Experian, Equifax, and TransUnion.
+Under federal law, you are entitled to a free credit report every 12 months from each of the three major credit bureaus — Experian, Equifax, and TransUnion.

 A credit report contains important financial and personal information, including your payment history, open and closed accounts, credit inquiries, and any public records such as bankruptcies or judgments.
+Reviewing it regularly is one of the simplest ways to protect your finances.

 How to Get Your Free Report

-You can request your free credit reports through the official centralized service:
+You can request your free credit reports through the official centralized service.

 To protect your identity, you'll need to provide basic information like your name, address, Social Security number, and date of birth.